 International Motor Insurance Card

 The International Motor Insurance Card (former Green Card) is not additional insurance you need; it proves that a vehicle is covered by third-party insurance.
-There is no need for an International Insurance Card when traveling to Bulgaria, and in Bulgaria as well.
+You do not need an International Insurance Card when traveling to Bulgaria or in Bulgaria.
 The Swiss NBI regulates this, and the form can be downloaded from their website and must be printed on green paper.
 You can also request the International Motor Insurance Card from your car insurer.

 My typical road to Bulgaria